 If you are using a poorly coded function in your theme’s functions.php file, then it can cause the white screen of death error as well.

-Consider downloading a fresh copy of your theme from its source and then install it.
+Consider downloading a fresh copy of your theme from its source and then installing it manually using FTP.

 If nothing has helped so far, then the next step is to turn on debugging in WordPress.
-This will allow you to see what type of errors are being outputted.
+This will keep error logs that allow you to see what type of errors are being outputted.

-Simply, add the following code into your wp-config.php file.
+Simply add the following code to your wp-config.php file:

 Once you add this, the blank screen will now have errors, warnings, and notices.
 These may be able to help you determine the root cause.

-See our guide on how to clear cache in WordPress for detailed instructions.
+You can see our guide on how to clear the cache in WordPress for detailed instructions.

-If you have a white screen of death only on a very long post or page, then this little trick might work.
+If you have a white screen of death only on a very long post or page, then this method might work.

 This trick basically increases PHP’s text processing capability by increasing the recursion and backtrack limit.
-You can paste the following code in your wp-config.php file.
+You can paste the following code into your wp-config.php file:

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.